frankyeh/UNet-Studio-Website/doc/gui_cx.md

 You may need to make sure that the file orders match that of your demographic records.
 Use the "sort" function to sort the files.

-If you are going to study the change in a longitudinal study, make sure that you place baseline and follow-up scans of the same subject together.
+If you are going to study the longitudinal change, make sure that you place baseline and follow-up scans of the same subject together (e.g. subject1_scan1, subject1_sca2, subject2_scan1, subject2_scan2 ...etc.).

 ## Step C1b: Select analysis metric and template